aipx-proto/natural-voice-chat/README.md

 Visit `http://localhost:3004` in your browser.

-## Caveats
+## Notes

-- This does not seem to work on mobile devices.
-The feature flag `http://localhost:3000/?iphone` will supposedly only call mobile compabitible APIs, but it currently does not work.
+- The Speech SDK does not appear to work on mobile devices.
+The feature flagged url `http://localhost:3000/?iphone` will call mobile compabitible APIs, but it currently does not work.
+- Anyone visiting the app will gain access to Speech API and Azure OpenAI API.
+Additional authentication is needed for real-world implementation.
+For demo purpose:
+  - Server trades Speech API key for a short-lived token
+  - Server injects API key to OpenAI API calls